Click for more information...

 ABOUT OFCC

-In July 1998, some concerned Oregon commercial trawl fishermen negotiated a cooperative agreement with WCI Cable, Inc. and Alaska Northstar Communications, LLC (WCICI/ANC/NorthStar Network), two related fiber optic cable companies operating a fiber optic cable landed at Nedonna Beach, Oregon.
-The Oregon Fishermen's Undersea Cable Committee Agreement (Oregon Fishermen's Agreement) is the first effort by two industries to discuss, describe and delineate their shared use of a community resource - the ocean.
+In July 1998, some concerned Oregon commercial trawl fishermen negotiated a cooperative agreement with WCI Cable, Inc. and Alaska Northstar Communications, LLC (WCICI/ANC/NorthStar Network), two related fiber optic cable companies operating a fiber optic cable landing at Nedonna Beach, Oregon.
+The Oregon Fishermen's Undersea Cable Committee Agreement (Oregon Fishermen's Agreement) was the first effort by two industries to discuss, describe and delineate their shared use of a community resource-the ocean.

 Under current international and national law, a person damaging a submarine cable can be subject to severe civil and criminal penalties.
-WCICI/ANC/NorthStar Network, acting with and through the Oregon Committee, further agree that they will actively encourage governmental authorities not to bring or maintain any civil or criminal actions or penalties against a Participating Fisherman who honors the Operating Procedures and other procedures established by the Oregon Committee pursuant to the Oregon Fishermen's Agreement.
+Fiber optic cable companies, acting with and through the Oregon Committee, further agree that they will actively encourage governmental authorities to not bring or maintain any civil or criminal actions or penalties against a Participating Fisherman who honors the Operating Procedures and other procedures established by the Oregon Committee pursuant to the Oregon Fishermen's Agreement.

 OFCC Home